lacanoid/datalink/docs/README.md

 - [File system to URL mapping](dlff.md)
 - [Web access via CURL](functions.md#user-content-web-access)
 - [File reading and writing](functions.md#user-content-reading-files)
+- Enable file access for non superuser database roles
 - [Directory permissions system](configuration.md)
-- Enable file access for normal database roles (not only superusers)
 - [Compatibility functions](functions.md#user-content-compatibility-functions)

 Architecture
 ------------

-The datalink system is made of three main components:
+The datalink system is made of these three main components:

 - a PostgreSQL extension `datalink` to be used from SQL, providing DATALINK within SQL environment.
 The extension by itself does not perform any potentionally destructive file system changes, although it can create new files if allowed by the file system permissions.
 - [datalink file manager](dlfm.md) (DLFM) deamon, [`pg_datalinker`](pg_datalinker.md), which handles all file manipulations.